Diagnosing the Performance Trade-off in Moral Alignment: A Case Study on Gender Stereotypes: Analysis

-In this section, we analyze the underlying mechanism through which forgetting and the fairness objective influence the trade-off between StereoSet scores and SST performance.
+In this section, we analyze how forgetting and the fairness objective influence the trade-off between StereoSet scores (fairness) and SST performance (downstream generalization).
 Building on this analysis, we further demonstrate the negative effects of general solutions that aim to mitigate forgetting and demonstrate their failure in achieving better trade-off.